vlada-mozgova/job-assignment-frontend-engineer/README.md

-# Assignment for Frontend Engineer job applicants
+# Assignment for Frontend Engineer job applicants (starting instruction in the end)

 ## Background